Quantifying intrinsic causal contributions via structure preserving interventions: SOME PROPERTIES OF ICC

 while the terms $I(N_X:Z\,| N_Y)$, $I( N_X : Z\,| N_Z)$ do not occur any longer.
-Hence, the Shapley-based ICC is not invariant with respect to the marginalization.
+Hence, the Shapley based ICC is not invariant with respect to the marginalization.
 The reason is that Shapley symmetrization averages the relevance of $N_X$ over all possible combinations of background conditions.
 Reducing the possible combinations by ignoring nodes can result in different values for $ICC_\psi^{Sh}$.
+One may consider this as a caveat: we would not like the contribution of train A for the delay of train C depend on whether B is explicitly taken into account or not.
+However, the reason is a caveat that other Shapley based quantification of feature relevance show as well: Assume we are given $Y=f(X_1,X_2,X_3)$ and compute relevance of feature $X_1$ for $Y$ according to \cite{Lundberg2017}.
+One can then verify that the relevance of $X_1$ changes when we merge $X_2,X_3$ to a vector valued feature $X_2'$ and write $Y=f'(X_1,X_2')$.
+This is exactly what happens in our case: marginalizing over $Y$ merges the noise variables $N_Y$ and $N_Z$ to one noise variable for $Z$.

+One also checks easily that the contribution of $Y$ changes when marginalizing over $X$.
+In the limiting case where $Y$ is just a copy of $X$ we even obtain $ICC_\psi^{Sh}(Y\to Z)=0$ for DAG \eqref{eq:chain} while the DAG $Y\rightarrow Z$ is blind for the fact that $Y$ has `inherited' all its information from its grandparent.
+Following our intuition of contribution, this change of ICC is required because we marginalization blurs that part of the uncertainty of $Y$ is just propagated from its parent.